 1. The roots of most trees grow within the top 12″ of soil in a radius around the trunk of the tree.
 So dig a hole with sloped sides that is at least twice the diameter of the root ball.
 Under ideal conditions, planting trees with the top of the roots even with the ground gives the greatest advantage for growth.
 However, when the ground stays wet or the soil is heavy, you can raise the root ball a few inches above ground level to encourage the growth of lateral roots.

-2. Place the tree with root ball against the bottom of the hole, except for instances listed above.
+2. Place the tree with root ball against the bottom of the planting hole, except for instances listed above.
 Then fill in the hole with the native soil you removed, unless it is clay or some other undesirable filler soil.
 In that case, blend it together with one part sandy loam or use as much rich topsoil as possible.
 Tamp the newly filled soil gently.
 Then water thoroughly enough to fill in all the airspaces within the entire hole, and to give the tree its first good drink.
 Don’t press too firmly on the soil, as you don’t want the roots to be hindered in their growth.

 3. Then rake a ridge about 2-4″ tall around the entire periphery of the now-covered hole.
 This will provide a barrier to hold water over the roots until it sinks in.

 4. The initial watering removed air pockets around the tender roots of the tree.
 Firmly press the soil around these fine roots to give them the soil’s nourishment.
 A water-absorbent polymer, available at nurseries, collects and holds water next to the roots when it’s abundant, then hydrates them when conditions are dry.
-Bare-rooted trees can be dipped in this substance or it can be added to the back soil when planting balled or potted trees.
+Bare-rooted trees can be dipped in this substance.
+Alternatively, it can be added to the back soil when planting balled or potted trees.
 Whether you use the polymer or not, water your new tree deeply once a week during warm and dry conditions.

 Don’t Make These Mistakes When Planting Trees